Opposition Context

 Opposition Organizations

-From Aurora's moratorium-to-regulation playbook to the Data Center Rebellion convening in Texas, opposition is getting more coordinated — and faster at learning across state lines.
+From Aurora, IL's moratorium-to-regulation playbook to the Data Center Rebellion convening in Texas, opposition is getting more coordinated — and faster at learning across state lines.